ralfcheung/routes/README.md

 8. To run the tests, you can use IntelliJ IDEA to run the test and show the test coverage

-9. The application is managed by PM2, when the application crashed, PM2 automatically restarts the app
+9. The application is managed by PM2 (pm2-runtime), when the application crashed, PM2 automatically restarts the app

+10. To further scale the application in production, set the 'instance' in process.json to 0 to automatically start the number of node instances according to the number of processors.